iifl-logo

 • New Funding: The calculation of the solvency ratio does not factor in a company’s capability to acquire new funds through means such as stock or funds.
 Hence, the solvency ratio may change after some time and should be used alongside other ratios to determine the fair solvency of the company.

-• Extensive Process: There are numerous types of solvency ratios that investors can use to determine the solvency prospect of a company.
+• Extensive Process: There are numerous types of solvency ratios that investors can use to determine the solvency prospects of a company.
 However, the presence of multiple types results in complicating the process.

 Conclusion